translaster/zabbix-book/docs/ch1-zabbix-components/basic-installation.md

 We will cover the following topics:

-Install our Database based on MariaDB.
+* Install our Database based on MariaDB.
-Install our Database based on PostgreSQL.
+* Install our Database based on PostgreSQL.
-Installing the Zabbix.
+* Installing the Zabbix server.
-Install the frontend.
+* Install the frontend.

 ## Installing the MariaDB database